 The combined effect of cost reductions under the ABF NMFA, lower cost increases throughout the contract period, and increased flexibility in labor work rules are important factors in bringing ABF Freight's labor cost structure closer in line with that of its competitors; however, under its collective bargaining agreement, ABF Freight continues to pay some of the highest benefit contribution rates in the industry.
 These rates include contributions to multiemployer plans, a portion of which are used to fund benefits for individuals who were never employed by ABF Freight.
 Information provided by a large multiemployer pension plan to which ABF Freight contributes indicates that approximately 50% of the plan's benefit payments are made to retirees of companies that are no longer contributing employers to that plan.
-In consideration of the impact of high multiemployer pension contribution period which began August 1, 2016 impacted multiemployer pension plans to which ABF Freight contribution period which began August 1, 2016 impacted multiemployer pension plans to which ABF Freight contributions for the year ended December 31, 2016.
-Including the effect of these rate freezes, the average health, welfare, and pension benefit contribution rate increased approximately 2.3% effective primarily on August 1, 2016, and ABF Freight currently estimates the average health, welfare, and pension benefit contribution rate increase approximately 2.3%.
+In consideration of the impact of high multiemployer pension contribution rates, certain funds have not increased ABF Freight's pension contribution rate for the annual contribution period which began August 1, 2016.
+Rate freezes for the annual contribution period which began August 1, 2016 impacted multiemployer pension plans to which ABF Freight made approximately 65% of its total multiemployer pension contributions for the year ended December 31, 2016.
+Including the effect of these rate freezes, the average health, welfare, and pension benefit contribution rate increased approximately 2.4% and 2.1% effective primarily on August 1, 2016 and 2017, respectively.
+Effective July 1, 2017, the ABF NMFA contractual wage rate increased 2.5%.